Ildaron/Laser_control/README.md

 To detect x,y coordinates use any preferred instruments, we used initially Haar cascades in RaspberryPI after that yolov4-tiny in Jetson nano.
 For Y coordinates - stereo vision.
 Calculation necessery valyu for angle of mirrows.
 RaspberryPI/JetsonNano by SPI send command for galvanometer via DAC mcp4922.
-(Electrical scheme here)
-Connect with hext electrica scheme
+(Electrical scheme here).
+From mcp4922 bibolar analog signal go to amplifair.
+Finally we have -12 and + 12 V for control posions of mirrow.

 #### General information
 The principle of operation